Locations in Bradenton, Sarasota, Ellenton, Venice, & Sun City Center, FL

 Accommodating IOLs, such as the Crystalens and the Trulign Toric, have a design that allows the lens to flex slightly when your eye’s natural focusing muscles move, thereby mimicking your own eye’s natural ability to see at multiple distances, much like before you became presbyopic and needed reading glasses.
 The Trulign Toric is an accommodating toric IOL that corrects astigmatism as well as offering a full range of vision – distance to near.

-Multifocal Toric IOLs, like the AcrySof IQ ReSTOR Toric also corrects astigmatism and offers a full range of vision.
+Multifocal Toric IOLs, like the TECNIS Symfony Toric IOL and the AcrySof IQ ReSTOR Toric also corrects astigmatism and offers a full range of vision.

 “Monofocal” Toric IOLs, like the AcrySof IQ Toric and Tecnis Toric, correct astigmatism, giving good distance vision but you will still require reading glasses.